LBL-EESA/TECA/doc/rtd/applications.rst

     read using the teca_cf_reader.
 Use one of either --input_file or --input_regex. (default: None)

 --interval INTERVAL
     interval to reduce the time axis to.
-One of daily, monthly, or seasonal (default: monthly)
+One of daily, monthly, seasonal, yearly, or n_steps.
+For the n_steps option use `--number_of_steps`. (default: monthly)

+--number_of_steps NUMBER_OF_STEPS
+    The desired number of steps when `--interval n_steps` is specified. (default: 0)

 --operator OPERATOR
     reduction operator to use.
-One of minimum, maximum, or average (default: average)
+One of minimum, maximum, average, or summation (default: average)

---point_arrays POINT_ARRAYS [POINT_ARRAYS ...]
+--point_arrays POINT_ARRAYS
     list of point centered arrays to process. (default: None)

 --fill_value FILL_VALUE
     A value that identifies missing or invalid data.
 Specifying the fill value on the command line overrides array specific fill values stored in the file. (default: None)

---ignore_fill_value
-    Boolean flag that enables missing or invalid value handling.
-When enabled NetCDF CF conventions are used to determine fill value.
-Alternativley one can explicitly provide a fill value on the command line via the --fill_value argument. (default: False)

 --output_file OUTPUT_FILE
     A path and file name pattern for the output NetCDF files. %t% is replaced with a human readable date and time corresponding to the time of the first time step in the file.
-Use --date_format to change the formatting (default: None)
+    Use --cf_writer::date_format to change the formatting (default: None)

 --file_layout FILE_LAYOUT
     Selects the size and layout of the set of output files.
 May be one of number_of_steps, daily,